 Tuition, Fees & Support

+The nine-month (academic year) stipend is for a research apprenticeship with the student’s advisor.
 Funding for summers and study beyond four years is available through research assistantships, graduate fellowships, and teaching assistantships.

 Students are strongly encouraged to apply for dissertation fellowships before their fourth year of study (see information posted under the Additional Funding Opportunities tab).
 Several of our students have obtained federal and other grants to support themselves and their research.
 Students are encouraged to work with faculty to apply for such funding.

 During the 2013-2014 academic year, the School is covering these costs:

 - Tuition: $28,768 full-time (years 1-3); $3,596 dissertation status (year 4)

 - General and clinical fees (supports Student Health Service, graduate student activities, and more): $2,976 full-time (years 1-3); $624 dissertation status (year 4)

 - Individual health insurance: $2,774 (years 1-4)